TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 #### Specificity

-A CSS declaration that is more specific will take precedence over ones that are less specific.
+A CSS declaration that is more specific will take precedence over less specific ones.
 Inline styles, which we will go over more in the Adding CSS to HTML section towards the end of the lesson, have the highest specificity compared to selectors, while each type of selector has its own specificity level that contributes to how specific a declaration is.
-There are other selectors that contribute to specificity, but we're focusing only on the ones mentioned in this lesson:
+Other selectors contribute to specificity, but we're focusing only on the ones mentioned in this lesson:

 1. ID selectors (most specific selector)
 2. Class selectors